anuyts/natpt-public/ideas/modalities.md

   - = omission @ n+1 if n is symmetric
 - discrete insertion @ n+1 (if n and n+1 are symmetric)
 - ...

+## General modalities
+Modality from a to b is a certain mapping
+`{=, jet_0, ..., jet_bmax} -> {=, equijet/jet/ripple_0, ..., equijet/jet/ripple_amax, top}`.

+It is central if:

+- it preserves `=` (does not quotient)
+- it does not mention equijet
+- it does not mention ripple
+- it does not mention top

+It is left/right if its right/left adjoint is central.

+### INTRACTABLE
+It is left if:

+- it does not mention ripple
+- it does not mention top
+- it does not forget the last relation
+- it does not fully forget symmetry of a relation which it does retain

+It is right if:

+- it preserves `=` (does not quotient)
+- it does not mention equijet
+- it does not mention `=` other than as the image of `=`
+- it does not fully forget symmetry of a relation which it does retain
+- it does not forget jet_n unless the previous retained relation is symmetric ...